dogweather/forkful/content/en/bash/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in Bash involves scripting test cases to validate the functionality of your Bash scripts.
-Programmers conduct tests to ensure their scripts work as expected under various conditions, catching errors and bugs before deployment.

 ## How to:
 Bash doesn’t have a built-in testing framework, but you can write simple test functions.
 For more sophisticated testing, third-party tools like `bats-core` are popular.